 Where should I perform the Running Performance Test?

 We recommend that you select a flat route, such as a running track, as it is assumed that your effort increases in parallel with speed throughout the test.

-To ensure optimal preparation, we recommend you avoid heavy exertion 1-2 days before the test and follow your normal eating and sleeping routines.
+We recommend you avoid heavy exertion 1-2 days before the test and follow your regular eating and sleeping routines to ensure optimal preparation.

 Can I do this test on a treadmill?

 The Running Performance Test can be done on a treadmill using a stride sensor or a power meter (such as the ones by Stryd).

 Should I perform a maximal or submaximal test?

 If you don’t know your HRmax yet, we recommend doing the maximal test.
 Also, if you’re willing to get as accurate personal heart rate, speed, and power zones as possible, the maximal test is the one to go with.

 Please bear in mind that the maximal test load is considerably heavier than the submaximal test (85% of your HRmax).